mralamdari/Python-Projects/README.md

 ## 3. Digit Recognizer

-The project with the help of machinelearning and deeplearning.
+The project with the help of machine learning and deeplearning.